Reamputation Rates Have Not Improved Over Two Decades.

 “At Podimetrics, we’re deeply dedicated to serving vulnerable populations,” said Brian Petersen, co-author of the study and Chief Scientific Officer at Podimetrics.
 “This is why our SmartMat is designed for patients already living with an amputation.
 In addition to being designed for reduced mobility, our solution can accommodate patients with any level of amputation by using temperature readings from multiple locations on the same foot to identify inflammation, instead of requiring a comparison between two feet.”

-Podimetrics’ mission is to focus on helping our most vulnerable patients prevent diabetic foot complications that lead to amputations.
+Podimetrics’ mission is to focus on helping our most vulnerable patients prevent diabetic foot complications that lead to lower extremity amputation.
 The solution is the only system proven effective in detecting early warning signs among patients who have had prior amputations, with recent research finding Podimetrics’ novel algorithm predicted 91 percent of foot complications nearly six weeks earlier among those with only one foot available for monitoring.

 Early detection of diabetic foot complications is critical given the scale and costs associated.
 Lower-limb related problems represent one-third of the $245 billion spent on diabetes each year in the U.S. More than 1 million diabetic foot ulcers are diagnosed annually and they have a devastating effect on patients’ lives, leading to debilitating injuries and amputations, each of which can cost more than $100,000.